 - 1. Player is provided with a suspension notice from the Manager, Recreation & Operations - 2.
 Player has 48 hours to review, and submit their appeal digitally the Manager, Recreation & Operations - 3.
-When an appeal is received, the Manager, Recreation & Operations will determine if there is merit for the appeal.
+When an appeal is received, the Appeal Committee will determine if there is merit for the appeal.
 Merit will be determined by whether the suspension issued met the criteria of the infraction and the documentation submitted to the Manager, Recreation & Operations. - a.
-Please note that suspension for sport-specific penalties (e.g. red cards, technical fouls, major penalties in hockey, game ejection).

-- 4. If the appeal will be heard, the Manager, Recreation & Operations will schedule a meeting with the captain and appeal committee. - 5.
-Prior to the hearing, members of the appeals committee will review the supporting documentation and prepare 1-2 potential questions for the student who committed the infraction that they can ask these at the meeting. - 6.
-During the hearing, the student who committed the infraction will speak first and be able to reiterate their reasons for appealing the decision.
+Please note that suspension for sport-specific penalties (e.g. red cards, technical fouls, major penalties in hockey, game ejection) are not eligible for appeal. - 4.
+If the appeal will be heard, the Manager, Recreation & Operations will schedule a meeting with the suspended individual and appeal committee.
+Reasonable efforts will be made to have the appeal occur prior to the suspended individuals next game. - 5.
+During the hearing, the student who committed the infraction will have an opportunity to present their reasons for appealing the decision.
 Members of the appeal committee may then ask their questions and seek further clarification. - a.
-If necessary, the referee or convenor may also be called to discuss. - 7.
-After the hearing, the members of the appeals committee will discuss and provide the Manager, Recreation & Operations with a recommended decision (e.g., Reduce, Uphold, Provide Further Discipline) - 8.
+If necessary, the referee or sport supervisor may also be called to discuss.

+- 6. After the hearing, the members of the appeal committee will discuss and provide the Manager, Recreation & Operations with a recommended decision (e.g., Reduce, Uphold, Provide Further Discipline) - 7.
 The final verdict will be issued by the Manager, Recreation & Operations to the player.
+Once a final decision has been issued, the individual cannot re-appeal.